topjohnwu/Magisk/docs/applets.md

                         (load from live policies if not specified) --save <outfile>      save policies to <outfile>

-magiskpolicy [--options...] [policystatements...]

-Options:
-  --live                directly load patched policy to device --minimal             minimal patches, used for boot image patches --load <infile>       load policies from <infile>
-                        (load from live policies if not specified) --save <outfile>      save policies to <outfile>

 Policy statements should be enclosed by quotes in command-line;
 the whole statement should be treated as a single parameter.